timebertt/kubernetes-controller-sharding/README.md

 See [Getting Started With Controller Sharding](docs/getting-started.md) for a quick start with this project.

+> [!NOTE]
+> If you're attending KubeCon EU 2025 in London, swing by for my talk about this project!
+Find my talk on the [schedule](https://sched.co/1txFG).

 ## About ℹ️

 I started this project as part of my Master's studies in Computer Science at the [DHBW Center for Advanced Studies](https://www.cas.dhbw.de/) (CAS).